IonutNeagu/ha-addons/sonarr/README.md

-# Home Assistant Add-ons by ionutneagu: Sonarr
+# Home Assistant Add-ons by Ionut Neagu: Sonarr

 ## About